AntonC9018/49/README.md

 - Another option I've looked at for proxying was the Microsoft's SPA and SPA Extensions packages, but they're no longer maintained, in favor of YARP, I suppose (YARP is maintained by Microsoft).

-- [Nuke](https://nuke.build/) for build automation and script management (I'm not quite sure how good it is for scripts, might be better off doing a custom tool with some references to it instead);
+- [Nuke](https://nuke.build/) has been used for build automation and script management (I'm not quite sure how good it is for scripts, might be better off doing a custom tool with some references to it instead);

-- [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) with [SqlServer](https://docs.microsoft.com/en-us/ef/core/providers/sql-server/?tabs=dotnet-core-cli) for database access;
+- [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) with [SqlServer](https://docs.microsoft.com/en-us/ef/core/providers/sql-server/?tabs=dotnet-core-cli) has been used for database access;

-- [NSwag](https://github.com/RicoSuter/NSwag) for generating the TypeScript API client;
+- [NSwag](https://github.com/RicoSuter/NSwag) has been used for generating the TypeScript API client;

 - [AutoMapper](https://automapper.org/).
 Tried mapping manually initially, but it's very clear to me that that approach is unmaintainable, resulting in a lot of code duplication, or complications from combining expression trees.